 The world is becoming a technology hub.
 Businesses and people depend on World Wide Web.
 Online presence is the new essential for trade and business.
-Having an efficient, quick, informative website with right content is a must.
-In spite of putting up best designs and investing a considerable money and energy sometimes a website does not give desired results.
+Having an efficient, quick, informative website with the right content is a must.
+In spite of putting up the best designs and investing considerable money and energy sometimes, a website does not give desired results.
 So, where is the problem?
 The problem lies in not analyzing website performance.

 How to analyze a website’s performance?
 If your website is not giving the expected outcome, you must divert your energy and take a break.
 This is the right time to review data collected by analytics tools of your website.
 It is essential to interpret this data and improve your website performance.

-The metrics that we are going to discuss here gather the data from interactions of a user with the website.
-This data is collected on daily, weekly, monthly and yearly basis.
-A lot of interpretations can guide you to move in right direction.
+The metrics that we are going to discuss here gather the data from the interactions of a user with the website.
+This data is collected on a daily, weekly, monthly, and yearly basis.
+A lot of interpretations can guide you to move in the right direction.
 These numbers and percentages collected are what you need.

 Speed is a measure of efficiency.
 People always prefer a website that shows up immediately after typing its URL.
-For success of a website, Page Speed is a vital factor in the content-driven web world.
+For the success of a website, Page Speed is a vital factor in the content-driven web world.
 Most of the leading analytics tools give high credit to page speed.
-Higher page speed guarantees better user experience and enhanced user trust.
-Thus, it has a significant place in measuring in- page rankings for SEO algorithms.
+Higher page speed guarantees a better user experience and enhanced user trust.
+Thus, it has a significant place in measuring in-page rankings for SEO algorithms.

 Page speed is measured between 0-100.
-As per Google analytics a page speed of 85 and above is considered good.
-If your website has lower score on page speed then it definitely has scope for improvement.
-With these figures in your hand, you must identify the factors that are lowering down the speed.
-The common reasons are heavy images and videos, un-optimized code, excessive redirects and server response time.
+As per Google Analytics, a page speed of 85 and above is considered good.
+If your website has a lower score on page speed then it definitely has scope for improvement.
+With these figures in your hand, you must identify the factors that are lowering the speed.
+The common reasons are heavy images and videos, un-optimized code, excessive redirects, and server response time.

-This website performance metric point out how successfully you have fulfilled the website goals.
+This website performance metric points out how successfully you have fulfilled the website goals.
 You can use analytics tools like Google Analytics to define various goals with which you have created the website.
-These goals can be anything like a page visit, a form filled, a query to the database, a download, an addition in a mailing list, a view of a video, etc.
+These goals can be anything like a page visit, a form filled, a query to the database, a download, an addition to a mailing list, a view of a video, etc.

 Whenever a defined goal is achieved it is a conversion.
-For a website, conversion rate is calculated as ratio of visits finalized as conversion and the total number of visits.
-A conversion rate higher than 2% is a measure of a well performing website.
+For a website, the conversion rate is calculated as a ratio of visits finalized as conversion and the total number of visits.
+A conversion rate higher than 2% is a measure of a well-performing website.

 Average Time on Page

 People appreciate the things that they find attractive and worthy of their time.
-Longer a user stays on a page indicates that the page contains the right content for a user.
-If the content and design is not motivating and inviting, a visitor will leave the site in haste.
+The longer a user stays on a page indicates that the page contains the right content for a user.
+If the content and design are not motivating and inviting, a visitor will leave the site in haste.

 The website which is defined with a specific goal also defines the target pages that visitors must visit.
-If the visitors abandon your site on other pages than your desired ones then it increases exit rate.
-High exit rate is not good for your website.
-Pages of your site that display a alarmingly high rate of exit need possible design enhancements to check the visitor leakage.
+If the visitors abandon your site on other pages than your desired ones then it increases the exit rate.
+A high exit rate is not good for your website.
+Pages of your site that display an alarmingly high rate of exit need possible design enhancements to check the visitor leakage.